noynaert/csc264/12_Floating_Point/12_070_FP_Instructions.md

 Use the normal src, dest syntax

-- The src may be an XMM register or a memory address
+- The src may be an XXM register or a memory address
-- The dest must be an XMM register
+- The dest must be an XXM register
-- The constens of the src are added/subtracted from the dest, and the dest is replaced.
+- The constents of the src are added/subtracted from the dest, and the dest is replaced.
 - Upper lanes remain unchanged

 ## `mulsd` and `subsd`

+Multiplication and division work just like addition and subtraction.

+### Differences in multiplication operations between integers and floating point

 In integer arithmetic, the multiply and divide instructions used the RAX and RDX registers.